Hypertext fiction: History

 The internationally oriented, but US based, Electronic Literature Organization (ELO) was founded in 1999 to promote the creation and enjoyment of electronic literature.
 Other organisations for the promotion of electronic literature include trAce Online Writing Community, a British organisation, started in 1995, that has fostered electronic literature in the UK, Dichtung Digital, a journal of criticism of electronic literature in English and German, and ELINOR, a network for electronic literature in the Nordic countries, which provides a directory of Nordic electronic literature.
 The Electronic Literature Directory lists many works of electronic literature in English and other languages.

-Characteristics

-Hypertext fiction is characterized by networked nodes of text making up a fictional story.
-There are often several options in each node that directs where the reader can go next.
-Unlike traditional fiction, the reader is not constrained by reading the fiction from start to end, depending on the choices they make.
-In this sense, it is similar to an encyclopaedia, with the reader reading a node and then choosing a link to follow.
-While this can be done more easily on paper, it is quite a different experience on a screen.
-The reader can be thrown into unpredictable loops because not all of the links are explained by their title.
-The fiction can contain text, quotes, and images.

-There are different forms that hypertext fiction can take.
-These forms are axial, arborescent, and networked.
-Axial hypertext fictions have a central story line with links that branch off and return to the central storyline.
-Arborescent fictions branch into mutually exclusive story lines, and networked fictions have multiple starting points and do not always have a set ending.
-A single work of hypertext fiction can have a mixture of these three forms.

 Criticism

-In 2013, Wired published an article on why hypertext fiction did not become popular, claiming that non-linear stories are difficult to write, since each section of the work would need to introduce characters or concepts.
+In 2013, Steven Johnson, founder of the online magazine FEED, an early publisher of hypertext fiction, wrote an article for Wired detailing why hypertext fiction did not become popular, claiming that non-linear stories are difficult to write, since each section of the work would need to introduce characters or concepts.

+Legacy

+Twine fictions have often been cited as being a direct descendant of hypertext fiction.